 BE AWARE: Thai street food contains a lot of MSG.
 It tastes delicious but MSG is not healthy!

-Learn how to order without MSG in Thai language: ‘mai sai phong churot’.
+Learn how to order Thai food without MSG.
+In Thai language they: 'mai sai phong churot'.

-This way you will let the street vendors know you don’t want to add any MSG to your street food dish.
+This way you will let the street vendors know you don't want them to add MSG to your street food dish.

 Related: Ultimate Thailand Packing List with 40 items to bring.